quist00/python-humanities-lesson/episodes/06-loops-and-functions.md

 Notice that the code above created a unique filename for each year.

 ```
-filename = 'yearly_files/authors{}.csv'.format(year)
+filename = 'yearly_files/{}Publications.csv'.format(year)
 ```

 Let's break down the parts of this name:

-- The first part is simply some text that specifies the directory to store our data file in `yearly_files/` and the first part of the file name (authors): `'yearly_files/authors'`
+- The first part is simply some text that specifies the directory to store our data file in `yearly_files/`
 - We want to dynamically insert the value of the year into the filename.
 We can do this by indicating a placeholder location inside the string with `{}`, and then specifying the value that will go there with `.format(value)`
-- Finally, we specify a file type with `.csv`.
+- Finally, we specify a fixed portion of the filename and the file type with `Publications.csv`.
 Since the `.` is inside the string, it doesn't behave the same way as dot notation in Python commands.

 Notice the difference between the filename - wrapped in quote marks - and the variable (`year`), which is not wrapped in quote marks.
-The result looks like `'yearly_files/authors1607.csv'` which contains the path to the new filename AND the file name itself.
+The result looks like `'yearly_files/1948Publications.csv'` which contains the path to the new filename AND the file name itself.

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge - Modifying loops
+## Challenge - Building loops

-1. Some of the surveys you saved are missing data (they have null values that show up as NaN - Not A Number - in the DataFrames and do not show up in the text files).
-Modify the for loop so that the entries with null values are not included in the yearly files.

-2. What happens if there is no data for a year?

-3. Instead of splitting out the data by years, a colleague wants to analyse each place separately.
-How would you write a unique csv file for each location?
+1. Build a loop that reads in each file into a dataframe, counts how many records are in the df, and then prints that number out to the screen along with the filename.

+2. Compare your results to the output of `all_works_df['publication_date'].value_counts().sort_index()`

 ::::::::::::::::::::::::::::::::::::::::::::::::::